-24 Brogniez et al. (2009) assessed the quality of the MVIRI-based FTH data record for the 25 period 1984-2005.
-It is a precursor of the FTH data record presented here, and it was compared to FTH values which have been computed from RH profiles of a previous version 26 27 of the Analysed RadioSoundings Archive (ARSA).
-The mean difference between the MVIRI 28 FTH and the ARSA FTH over the period 1984-2005 is -1.2 %RH and the standard deviation 29 of the difference is 1.7 %RH, indicating the stability of the MVIRI archive over this period.
-The value of the FTH product has been demonstrated e.g. in Brogniez et al. (2005) who 30 31 compared the FTH product against 14 climate models in the framework of the Atmospheric 32 Model Intercomparison Project phase 2.
-Buehler and John (2005) estimated the theoretical 33 uncertainty of the AMSU-B-based FTH retrieval scheme.
-They found a bias of 2 %RH for low values of FTH and 7 %RH for high values of FTH.
-John et al. (2011) further found a 1 2 systematic clear-sky bias of 9 %RH by sampling the all sky AMSU-B product with the HIRS clear-sky mask and by comparing the clear-sky and the all sky AMSU-B FTH products.
-An 3 exemplary application of the AMSU-B FTH data record is given in Moradi et al. (2010).
-They 4 5 found that the spatial distribution of radiosonde types coincide with the difference between 6 AMSU-B data and data from the Integrated Global Radiosonde Archive (Durre et al., 2006).
-7 The HIRS data record has been evaluated in radiance space (see Shi and Bates, 2011) and the 8 correlation of the BT with various climate indices has been analyzed (Shi et al., 2013), 9 highlighting the valuable contribution of this data record to the analysis of global 10 teleconnections.
+Brogniez et al. (2009) assessed the quality of the MVIRI-based FTH data record for the period 1984-2005.
+It is a precursor of the FTH data record presented here, and it was compared to FTH values which have been computed from RH profiles of a previous version of the Analyzed RadioSoundings Archive (ARSA).
+The mean difference between the MVIRI FTH and the ARSA FTH over the period 1984-2005 is $-1.2\,\%$ RH, and the standard deviation of the difference is $1.7\,\%$ RH, indicating the stability of the MVIRI archive over this period.
+The value of the FTH product has been demonstrated in, for example, Brogniez et al. (2005), who compared the FTH product against 14 climate models in the framework of the Atmospheric Model Intercomparison Project phase 2.

+Buehler and John (2005) estimated the theoretical uncertainty of the AMSU-B-based FTH retrieval scheme.
+They found a bias of 2 % RH for low values of FTH and 7 % RH for high values of FTH.
+John et al. (2011) further found a systematic clear-sky bias of 9% RH by sampling the allsky AMSU-B product with the HIRS clear-sky mask and by comparing the clear-sky and all-sky AMSU-B FTH products.
+An exemplary application of the AMSU-B FTH data record is given in Moradi et al. (2010).
+They found that the spatial distribution of radiosonde types coincides with the difference between AMSU-B data and data from the Integrated Global Radiosonde Archive (Durre et al., 2006).
+The HIRS data record has been evaluated in radiance space (see Shi and Bates, 2011) and the correlation of the BT with various climate indices has been analyzed (Shi et al., 2013), highlighting the valuable contribution of this data record to the analysis of global teleconnections.

-11 The generation of FTH data records from Meteosat, AMSU-B and HIRS was part of a pilot 12 project within the World Meteorological Organization (WMO) Sustained, Coordinated 13 Processing of Environmental Satellite Data for Climate Monitoring (SCOPE-CM), which 14 aims at establishing a network of facilities ensuring continuous and sustained provision of 15 high-quality satellite products.
-Within new SCOPE-CM projects, the Meteosat, AMSU-B and HIRS data records will be homogenized in format, metadata and documentation as much as 16 17 possible and the observations from all available geostationary imagers will be recalibrated and 18 intercalibrated.
-The impact of this Fundamental Climate Data Record (FCDR) on the 19 Meteosat-based FTH product will also be evaluated within the SCOPE-CM projects.
+The generation of FTH data records from Meteosat, AMSU-B and HIRS was part of a pilot project within the World Meteorological Organization's (WMO) Sustained, Coordinated Processing of Environmental Satellite Data for Climate Monitoring (SCOPE-CM) network, which aims to establish a network of facilities ensuring continuous and sustained provision of high-quality satellite products.
+Within new SCOPE-CM projects, the Meteosat, AMSU-B and HIRS data records will be homogenized in format, metadata and documentation as much as possible, and the observations from all available geostationary imagers will be recalibrated and intercalibrated.
+The impact of this Fundamental Climate Data Record (FCDR) on the Meteosat-based FTH product will also be evaluated within the SCOPE-CM projects.

-The GEWEX Data and Assessments Panel has initiated the GEWEX Water Vapor Assessment (G-VAP).
+The Global Energy and Water Cycle Experiment (GEWEX) Data and Assessments Panel has initiated the GEWEX Water Vapor Assessment (G-VAP).
 One element of G-VAP is the intercomparison of available long-term FTH data records and the analysis and the comparison of temporal changes in these data records.
-The present work supports the latter G-VAP activity by setting-up the technical framework and by starting the analysis with the Meteosat-based FTH data record.
+The present work supports the latter G-VAP activity by setting up the technical framework and by starting the analysis with the Meteosat-based FTH data record.